-The Internet takes a business's marketing potential to a global level, with its interactive nature unique to this media.
-The Web, email and wireless technology bring together creative and technical aspects of design, development, advertising and sales far more effectively than call center or retail models.
+The internet takes a business's marketing potential to a global level, with its interactive nature unique to this media.
+The web, email, and wireless technologies bring together creative and technical aspects of design, development, advertising and sales far more effectively than call center or retail models.
 By the same token, the potential for value-added customer service truly is unlimited.

-Since a company's website is, in effect, its "store," making the customer happy starts with the set-up.
-Here are some basics for designing a consumer-friendly venue:
+Since a company's website is, in effect, its "24/7 store," making the customer happy starts with the set-up.
+Here are some basics for designing a consumer-friendly web venue:

 An onsite resource center is another tool for boosting consumer satisfaction in a hurry.

 For example, a jewelry-supply web venue might feature links to free necklace and bracelet patterns, gem identification, wire gauge information, current precious metal prices, a "frequently asked question" section, art and design schools, and precious gem grading information.